EETagent/waifu2x-ncnn-vulkan-macos/README.md

 - [Icon](https://macosicons.com/#/u/Appleseed)

 ### Thanks
-Thanks to [@moeoverflow](https://github.com/moeoverflow) for original repo Thanks to [@shincurry](https://github.com/shincurry) for contributing to the UI of this project.
+Thanks to [@moeoverflow](https://github.com/moeoverflow) for the original repo.

+Thanks to [@shincurry](https://github.com/shincurry) for contributing to the UI of this project.

 ### Usage

 #### Single Mode
-1. Click `Single` on the top tab
+1. Click `Single` in the top tab.
-2. Drag and drop the image you intentded to upscale to the left image cell
+2. Drag the image you want to enlarge to the left cell of the app.
-3. Adjust the settings at the bottom
+3. Adjust the settings at the bottom.
-4. Click `2x!` and the generated image will be shown at the right image cell
+4. Click `2x!` and the generated image will be displayed on the right.
-5. Drag the image from the right image cell to where you want to save it (the filename will be `waifu2x-output.png`)
+5. Drag the image from the right cell to the location where you want to save it (the file name will be `waifu2x-output.png`).

 ![screenshot](.github/img/screenshot-v1.6-single-image.png)

 #### Multiple Mode
-1. Click `Multiple` on the top tab
+1. Click `Multiple` in the top tab
-2. Drag and drop images or directories to the table.
-(Only decodable images will be processed)
+2. Drag and drop images or directories into the table.
+(Only decodable images will be processed.)
 3. Adjust the settings at the bottom
-4. Click `2x!` and the generated images will be saved at where them from with an extra `.png` extension.
-For example,
+4. Click on `2x!` and the generated images will be saved to the location from where they originated with the `.png` extension.
+For example:

 Input